mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/release-notes/index.md

 ## Known issues

-### Work around to upgrade from 1.8.x > 2.1.x > 2.2.0
+### NOTE: Ensure performing all steps if upgraded from 1.8.x > 2.1.x before 2.2.0

-<p class="message--warning"><strong>WARNING:</strong> If you upgraded 1.8 to 2.1 before upgrading to 2.2, run the following upgrade commands instead.
+<p class="message--warning"><strong>WARNING:</strong> If you upgraded 1.8 to 2.1 before upgrading to 2.2, run the following upgrade commands in regards to upgrading CAPI components.
 This is relevant for both DKP Essential and Enterprise.</p>

 1. If you cluster was upgraded to 2.1 from 1.8, prepare the old cert-manager installation for removal: